-Traditional benefits are still considered the cornerstone of a solid benefits package, but employees have begun looking for perks at work in addition to health, vision, and dental.
+Traditional benefits are still considered the cornerstone of a solid benefits package, but employees have begun looking for perks in addition to health, vision, and dental.

 Benefits that augment or improve quality of life, known as lifestyle benefits, hold greater and greater importance to younger employees.
 They want their jobs to provide types of insurance and perks previously considered to be private purchases, like renter’s insurance and identity theft protection.

-Likewise, they want their benefits personalized.
+Likewise, they want their benefits options to be personalized.
 Companies would be wise to use analytics to determine which offerings are being used by employees, and which aren’t, to ensure benefit options reflect who their employees are and what they are interested in.
-Not only does this mean greater utilization but it is another avenue to connect with their workforce.
+Not only does this mean greater utilization, but it is another avenue to connect with your workforce.

-Historically, the US has taken a different approach than other Western nations which has arguably been less family-friendly.
-Americans work longer hours, employers offer less paid maternity leave (not to mention paternity leave) and allowances for needs related to elder care are limited.
+Historically, the U.S. has taken a different, arguably less family friendly approach to benefits.
+Americans work longer hours, employers offer less paid maternity leave (not to mention paternity leave), and allowances for needs related to elder care are limited.

-While national policy has not evolved to match that of other nations, employee demands can’t be ignored, and private business has begun to make its own path towards providing more family-friendly benefits.
+While national policy has not evolved to match that of other nations, employee demands can’t be ignored.
+Private business has begun to make its own path towards providing more family friendly benefits.

 A few examples to consider are breast milk shipping services, a benefit becoming standard for executive-level mothers, and caregiving services for children or aging family members.
-CorporateCare Solutions is a service which partners with employers to allow employees flexibility in caring for their loved ones, resulting in fewer missed days and greater employee satisfaction.
-Offering options like these can improve quality of life as well as aid in employee retention.
+CorporateCare Solutions is a service which partners with employers to allow employees flexibility in caring for their loved ones, resulting in fewer missed days and greater employee satisfaction and retention.

-A noteworthy trend that is growing rapidly is the concept of wellness.
-This term is applicable to health as well which we will explore below, however, financial wellness is a notion that is beginning to replace the way that employers and employees have previously thought about personal finances.
+A key trend to take note of is the concept of wellness.
+This term is usually associated with health, however, financial wellness is a notion that is overtaking the ways that employers and employees have previously thought about personal finances.

 Financial wellness stretches beyond traditional notions of good pay and job security.
-Rising tuition costs, reliance on credit, changes in home buying, car buying, and increasing complexity in personal finance have shaped current employee demands.
+Student loan debt, credit card debt, changes in home buying, car buying, and increasing complexity in personal finance have shaped current employee demands.

 Debt prevention and financial repair inform current personal finance trends; employees are seeking guidance in avoiding or eliminating credit card debt, assistance in repaying student loan debt, and direction towards budgeting and smart financial management.

-Some of these benefits are already becoming standard and being on the cutting edge of financial wellness benefits is a smart move towards the future.
+Some of these benefits are already becoming standard.
+Being on the cutting edge of financial wellness benefits is a smart move towards the future.

 Similarly, the incoming workforce generation places an increased emphasis on mental and emotional wellness.
-Stigmas surrounding mental health care have broken down especially among younger employees and, in fact, mental health is seen as equally important as physical health.
+Stigmas surrounding mental health care have broken down especially among younger employees.
+Mental health is now seen to be as equally important as physical health.

 Creating an atmosphere that promotes emotional wellness and resiliency is critical in a modern workplace.
 Part of that is offering benefits which address these needs formally and telemedicine can be an excellent avenue to achieve that goal.

-The trend that encompasses all of the others identified in this blog is ease of enrollment and transparency of benefit offerings.
-Insurance has trailed behind most other services in user experience and ease of access and often this has bled into the way that benefits are administered at the user level.
+The trend that encompasses and permeates all of the other trends identified in this blog is ease of enrollment and transparency of benefit offerings and corporate perks.
+Insurance has trailed behind most other services in user experience and ease of access.
+Often, this has bled into the way that benefits are administered at the user level.